beyond-labs/react-mirror-collection/README.md

 You might struggle to achieve this with localised stores & reactive subscriptions.
 The obvious solution is to move all state to a higher-level contextual store & pass props down - but by doing this individual Todos will no be longer self-contained & many of Mirror's advantages are lost.

 So, like... umm...
-Mirror Collection uses contextual stores (via the `CollectionController`), but!
+Mirror Collection uses contextual stores (via the `CollectionModel`), but!
 It makes linking collection entries to local stores easy.
-Collections as a whole (& their entries) can be manipulated by dispatching `TRANSFORM` actions to the `CollectionController`.
+Collections as a whole (& their entries) can be manipulated by dispatching `TRANSFORM` actions to the `CollectionModel`.
 When collection entries are linked to stores those entries can also be updated via `$state` events.

 Collections can be any arbitrary object, capable of storing collection entries (a value & matching id).
-By default `CollectionController` supports collections shapes like `[{id, value}, {id, value}]` & `{[id]: value, [id]: value}`.
+By default `CollectionModel` supports collections shapes like `[{id, value}, {id, value}]` & `{[id]: value, [id]: value}`.
 Other shapes require some configuration.
 Mirror Collection links target stores (targets are indicated with a `mirror` cursor) to entries when they receive `id` as a prop.

 ## Notes